 - Darren co-founded Coolabah Capital, which manages Smarter Money Investments’ funds, in 2011 with Christopher Joye.
 Darren contributes to investment decisioning, portfolio management and risk management, focussing on trade strategy, amongst other things.
 He started his career at McIntosh Hamson Hoare Govett in 1987 in their graduate training program as a junior bond futures adviser and then options adviser.
 In 1989 Darren was headhunted to join Fay Richwhite to establish their bond option sales business.
 In that year he also assumed responsibility for trading interest rate options using Fay Richwhite’s balance-sheet and built a team of interest rate option and share price index traders that included five market-makers in total.
 Fay Richwhite went from no activity to the No. 1 option market‐maker on the Sydney Futures Exchange by volume and reputation.
 Darren was responsible for all the risk management associated with Fay Richwhite’s exchange-traded derivatives businesses reporting to the Head of Trading.
 In 1992 Deutsche Bank recruited Darren as an Associate Director and Head of Exchange Traded Options to replicate the market making business he had established inside Fay Richwhite.
 In 1994 Deutsche Bank promoted Darren to Director and Head of Exchange Traded and OTC Options, which included a team of six market makers reporting to the Head of Trading.
 During this time Darren was responsible for principal trading off Deutsche Bank’s balance-sheet across multiple asset classes, including equities, currencies, bonds, commodities, and derivatives.
 Darren was also responsible for risk management and staffing.
 In 1998 Darren moved to London with Deutsche Bank as a Director of Deutsche Bank Global Proprietary Trading in London where he traded interest rate derivatives, currencies and stock index securities, and reported to the Head of Deutsche Bank Global Proprietary Trading, Steve Kennedy.
 Darren resigned from Deutsche Bank in 2001 and established his family office, Bower Capital.
 He was approved as an Independent Member of the Sydney Futures Exchange/Australian Stock Exchange to invest his own money in the interest rate securities markets and received rebates from the exchange as a recognised market-maker.
 Darren was one of the largest independent interest rate options traders on the SFE/ASX and helped the SFE/ASX design its intraday interest rate option contracts for government bonds.
 In 2011 Darren co-founded Coolabah Capital Investments Pty Ltd and Smarter Money Investments Pty Ltd, which he serves as an Executive Director, Co-Chief Investment Officer and Portfolio Manager of.
 Coolabah owns 50% of Smarter Money Investments.
 In 1987 Darren graduated from the SFE’s Registered Representatives Course.
 He was Chairman of Sydney Futures Exchange’s Exchange Traded Option Committee between 1993 and 1995, and a Casual Lecturer in Derivatives and Options at Securities Institute of Australia in 1994-1995.
 Between 1996-1996 he was a member of the Australian Financial Markets Association (AFMA) Over-the-Counter Option Committee.
 Bower Capital was approved as a recognised market maker and Independent Member of the SFE/ASX between 2001-2008.

-- Ed joined Coolabah Capital, which manages Smarter Money Investments’ funds, in 2013.
-He is involved in credit risk analysis, risk management, compliance and governance reporting, and assisting with portfolio management.
+- Ed joined Coolabah Capital, which manages Smarter Money Investments’ funds, in 2013 as a Senior Credit Analyst.
+As Chief Risk Officer, he helps lead credit risk analysis, risk management, compliance and governance across the business.
 Ed is a senior credit risk professional with over 15 years’ experience across fixed income funds management and bond insurance and corporate lending at leading domestic and global financial institutions.
 He has broad experience across industries and sectors, including: infrastructure and utilities, power and energy, property & real-estate, natural resources, oil & gas, media & telco, engineering and contracting, general industrials and agriculture.
 Ed has served in numerous credit research roles since 2000 including: Director, Debt Products & Global Risk, at Bank of America Merrill Lynch; Senior Credit Analyst, Fixed Income Credit Research at ING Investment Management; Vice President, Project Finance & Credit, at MBIA Insurance; Assistant Vice President, Corporate Risk Management at Citigroup; Associate, Project Finance & Credit, at Bank of America; and Credit Analyst, Insitutional Banking, at NAB.
 He graduated with a Bachelor of Commerce and Bachelor of Laws from UNSW.

 Andrew McLachlan, Senior Credit Analyst